 Log Haulers are a high-risk group for fatigue-related MVI’s.
 Drivers must be able to react quickly, stay focused and make the right decisions to safely operate a vehicle.

-BCFSC and TAG have worked with industry experts to develop research, Fatigue Assessment Tools and resource materials directly related to Fatigue Management.
+BCFSC and Trucking and Harvesting Advisory Group (TAG) have worked with industry experts to conduct research, develop Best Management Practices, Fatigue Assessment tools and resources directly related to Fatigue Management.

 Cinch Hooks / Load Binders